-Bay Watershed Education and Training (B-WET) Program
+Bay Watershed Education and Training Program

 The National B-WET Grant Program

 The Bay Watershed Education and Training (B-WET) Program was established in 2002 to create environmentally literate students and teachers through education.
 The program supports NOAA's goal of developing a well-informed citizenry involved in decision-making that positively impacts our ocean, coastal, watershed, and Great Lakes ecosystems.
 B-WET is sponsored by NOAA's Office of Education with programs in seven regions across the nation, including California, Chesapeake Bay, Great Lakes, Gulf of Mexico, Hawai`i, New England, and the Pacific Northwest.